andrewharp/ComfyUI-EasyNodes/readme.md

 - `default_category`: The default category for nodes.
 Defaults to "EasyNodes".
 - `auto_register`: Whether to automatically register nodes with ComfyUI (so you don't have to export).
 Previously defaulted to True; now defaults to half-true (will auto-register, allow you to export, and print a warning).
 In a future release will default to False.
 - `docstring_mode`: The mode for generating node descriptions that show up in tooltips.
 Defaults to AutoDescriptionMode.FULL.
-- `verify_tensors`: Whether to verify tensors for shape and data type according to ComfyUI type (MASK, IMAGE, etc).
+- `verify_level`: Whether to verify tensors for shape and data type according to ComfyUI type (MASK, IMAGE, etc).
 Runs on inputs and outputs.
-Defaults to False, as I've made some assumptions about shapes that may not be universal.
+Can be set to CheckSeverityMode.OFF, WARN, or FATAL.
+Defaults to WARN, as I've made some assumptions about shapes that may not be universal.
 - `auto_move_tensors`: Whether to automatically move torch Tensors to the GPU before your function gets called, and then to the CPU on output.
 Defaults to False.